FallibleVagrant/warning_window/README.md

 ```

 ## License
-warning_window is licensed under the GPL, see LICENSE for more information.
+warning_window is licensed under GPLv2, see LICENSE for more information.

 adhocrays and raylib are available under zlib licenses.